Batsell Baxter: Biography

 He received his early education from David Lipscomb and James A. Harding at the Nashville Bible School (now known as Lipscomb University).
 He also obtained degrees from Abilene Christian College (B.A.), University of Southern California (M.A., Ph.D.), and Vanderbilt University (B.D.).

 Baxter served as president of Abilene Christian College (1924-1932), David Lipscomb College (1932-1934, 1943-1946), and George Pepperdine College (1937-1939).
 These institutions are now called Abilene Christian University, Lipscomb University, and Pepperdine University, respectively.
 He was also Dean of Cordell Christian College in Oklahoma and Dean of Thorp Spring Christian College (near Fort Worth, Texas).
 He wrote several books and regularly contributed to the Gospel Advocate, a periodical associated with the Churches of Christ.
 He also preached for several different Churches of Christ.

 Baxter was the father of Batsell Barrett Baxter, who was also a professor and preacher in the Church of Christ.
+John Baxter, his grandson, and son of Batsell Barrett Baxter, is president of NationsUniversity.